kercheval/GradleCMPlugin/README.md

 - Use of java based closure implementation to extend gradle tasks
 - Use of JGit to obtain VCS status and to read and set tags

+### Release History

+- 1.0 - Nov 6, 2012 - The initial completion of the buildversion
+plugin
+- 0.6 - Oct 20, 2012 - The initial compeltion of the buildinfo plugin

 ### Dependencies

 This project depends on the following tools currently: